kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Response surface methods
 ==========================

+..
+Add this somewhere appropriate: http://xkcd.com/605/   .... on extrapolation

 The purpose of :index:`response surface methods <pair: response surface methods; experiments>` (RSM) is to optimize a process or system.
 RSM is a way to explore the effect of operating conditions (the factors) on the response variable, :math:`y`.
 As we map out the unknown response surface of :math:`y`, we move our process as close as possible towards the optimum, taking into account any constraints.